AdobeDocs/analytics-platform.en/help/stitching/overview.md

 - **Privacy**: When privacy-related requests are received, in addition to removing the requested identity, any stitching of that identity across unauthenticated events must be undone.

 Data beyond the lookback window is not replayed.
-A visitor must authenticate within a given lookback window for an unauthenticated visit and authenticated visit to be identified together.
+A visitor must authenticate within a given lookback window for an unauthenticated visit and an authenticated visit to be identified together.
 Once a device is recognized, it is live stitched from that point forward.

 #### Step 1: Live stitching